Primordial non-Gaussianities from inflation

-Finally, the results for each of these separate calculations for the different pieces of the cubic action must be reassembled to see what is its true size in terms of the slowly rolling parameters.
-Most importantly, it is still necessary to show that when all of the ${\cal F}$-terms are combined, they too produce no dynamical effect.
+Finally, the results for each of these separate calculations for the different pieces of the cubic action must be reassembled to see what is its true size in terms of the slow-roll parameters.
+Most importantly, it is still necessary to show that when all of the ${\cal F}$-terms are combined, they really are proportional to the variation of the quadratic action.
 Adding together the results of the four groupings of the cubic terms yields the following set of interactions

 where ${\cal D}$ represents the accumulated total derivative terms,

 together with the terms the vanish when $\ddot\rho = - {1\over 2}\dot\phi^2$.